Online Fair Allocations with Binary Valuations and Beyond: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In our paper, we study the fair online allocation of indivisible items and present a series of possible and impossible results regarding the existence and approximation results in fairness and efficiency with various valuation or cost functions, which give a picture of what can be achieved.
-For future work, one interesting direction is to fill the gap of the approximation of EF1 and MMS for bi-valued valuation or cost functions when there are more than three agents.
+In our paper, we study the fair online allocation of indivisible items and present a series of positive and negative results regarding the existence and approximation results in fairness and efficiency with various valuation or cost functions, which provide a comprehensive view of what can be achieved.
+For future work, the most interesting direction is to fill the gap in the approximation of EF1 and MMS for bi-valued valuation or cost functions when there are more than two agents, because it involves the complicated envy cycle, and the current technique cannot be directly generalized.
 Additionally, based on our results in other online settings, it would also be interesting to study the items with deadline setting in a more complicated valuation or cost function setting.